 Each user can set up forwarding for unanswered/busy calls.
 By default, unanswered/busy calls are forwarded to the user's voicemail inbox.
-(For the extension 001, "vm001" is set for the [Forwarding destination (No answer)] and [Forwarding destination (Busy)] field.

 Only a single destination can be assigned in the [Forwarding destination (No answer)] and [Forwarding destination (Busy)] field.
-If you need to set up multiple destinations to be used for these features, please refer to the method described in section 7.1.3 "Example 3: Forwarding Calls to Multiple Group Extensions (Multiple - Ring Group)".
+If you need to set up multiple destinations to be used for these features, group extension number can be set in these fields.